nuls-io/devsite/docs/NULS2.0/quickStart.md

 Export JAVA_HOME PATH CLASSPATH
 ```

-**ps**: /home/nuls2/jdk-11.0.2 is the path after jdk is pressurized, please configure according to your actual path.
+**ps**: /home/nuls2/jdk-11.0.2 is the path after jdk is unpacked, please configure according to your actual path.

 **source /ect/profile** The configuration of this command takes effect.